idleberg/fontawesome-lazyload/README.md

 Options for `fetch()`, see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options) for details.
 Default to `{cache: 'force-cache'}`

+### Browser Support

+This library supports all modern browsers.
+For older browsers, you might want to use Polyfill.io or your own custom Polyfill strategy.

+⚠️ Keep in mind that using polyfills can result in slower load-times compared to vanilla Font Awesome.

 ## License

 This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)